Resource Navigation

 - Slitters

-These machines don't have to be operating to create a hazard.
+These machines do not need to be operating to create a hazard.
 Often workers sustain injuries from improper cleaning or maintenance procedures.
-Lockout / Tagout is the best way to assure worker safety during maintenance and should always be present when machines, like these, create such serious hazards.
-It should also be noted that amputation hazards can also be present, even when large machinery isn't used.
-There is a connection between amputations and material handling activities such as when forklifts are present or when heavy doors and trash compactors are used, as well as the use of handheld power tools.
+Lockout/Tagout (LOTO) is the best way to assure worker safety during maintenance and should always be present when machines create such serious hazards.
+It should also be noted that amputation hazards can be present, even when large machinery is not used.
+There is a connection between amputations and material handling activities, such as the presence of forklifts, or the use of handheld power tools.

-Guards are constructed from metal, plastic and wood.
-In many circumstances, because of the strength, durability and longevity, metal is the best material for guards.
+Guards are constructed from metal, plastic, and wood.
+In many circumstances, because of its strength, durability, and longevity, metal is the best material for guards.
 Plastic guards are primarily used when higher machine visibility is required.
-Guards made of wood are not compliant for most cases because of wood's flammability, lack of strength and often flimsy nature.
-Wood guards are only preferred in industries that utilize chemicals, gases or vapors where manufacturing conditions would quickly deteriorate metal guards.
-Wood guards also may be used in construction work and in outdoor locations where extreme cold make metal guards undesirable.
+Guards made of wood are not compliant in most cases because of wood's flammability, lack of strength, and often flimsy nature.
+Wood guards are only preferred in industries that utilize chemicals, gases, or vapors where manufacturing conditions would quickly deteriorate metal guards.
+Wood guards also may be used in construction work and in outdoor locations where extreme cold makes metal guards undesirable.

 Here is a table for quick reference when deciding what type of guard to use at your facility: